 Homeward Bound: A Reptile Pets Journey looks at what happens prior to your reptile pet coming home.
 With a little (OK a lot) of anthropomorphism I’m going to explain or rather attempt an explanation of a reptile’s journey from hatching to becoming your new pet.
-We are going to explain

 Captive Bred vs. Wild Caught

+The following will have some tongue in cheek moments where humor is used to explain what it might be like to be a reptile who is purchased then brought to home.
 You hatch to find yourself surrounded by a foreign substance which is instinctually odd.
 Just when things couldn’t get worse, you’re abducted by some giant predator and flown through the air to be set down in another foreign place and left to your own devices.
 Some time passes and you familiarize yourself with this new world.
 You discover that one area is warmer than another and that there is water available.

 One day there’s a trembling and the giant is back hovering over you.
 You put on your best display to discourage this thing from eating you and then it happens!
 Manna from heaven, there is food miraculously provided without traveling very far.
 This routine goes on for some time with no rhyme or reason.
 Some time later you’re picked up and placed into a new place with strangers or kin you recognize them as being similar.
 Then it goes dark and after various earthquakes and a cacophony of noises it all stops.

 “No way of knowing what has been going on outside!” you prepare for anything, this is life or death.